-To allow Docebo to send trusted emails on your behalf, Docebo recommends using a Sender Policy Framework (SPF) records.
-An SPF record is a special type of Domain Name Service (DNS) record, which when applied, authorizes the usage of email addresses by a third party.
+A Sender Policy Framework (SPF) record is a special type of Domain Name Service (DNS) record, which when applied, authorizes the usage of email addresses by a third party.

-In this case, you need to set this record to allow an email from @youremaildomain.com to be sent by Docebo’s mail servers.
+You need to set an SPF record to allow an email from @youremaildomain.com to be sent by Docebo’s mail servers.
 This will allow the recipient server to verify that the original mail server is authorized to send emails from that address.
-If you do not already have an SPF record in your domain, you should create it through your provider as a new TXT record with the following info:
+If you do not already have an SPF record in your custom domain, you should create it through your provider as a new TXT record with the following info:

 v=spf1 mx include:docebosaas.com ~all

-If you already have an SPF record, you should add the following message to it:
+If you already have an SPF record, you should add the following text to it:

 This line should be added after the last ‘include’, but before the ‘~all’ clause.

-REMEMBER: Docebo does not have a set of static IPs that can be whitelisted.
+REMEMBER: Docebo does not have a set of static IPs that can be placed in an allow list.